 - Dealing with allegations against staff and volunteers procedures

 - ‘What to do if you are worried a child is being abused: Advice for practitioners’ DFE 2015

-- Managing allegations against staff and volunteers working at the school
+- Managing allegations against adults (including all staff, supply teachers and volunteers) working at the school

-All staff and volunteers must report any concerns about a member of staff’s behaviour towards children to the Headteacher who will act as the case manager.
+All staff and volunteers must report any concerns about a member of staff’s behaviour towards children (including supply staff and volunteers) to the Headteacher who will act as the case manager.
 Concerns can also be discussed with the Designated Safeguarding Lead.
 Concerns about the headteacher should be raised with Chair of Governors or nominated governor.